prathiknk8055/prathiknk8055/README.md

-- 👋 Hi, I’m Prathik
+- 👋 Hi, I’m Prathik N K
-- 👀 I’m interested in Web development
-- 🌱 I’m currently learning Electronics and engineering ignore evertyhing in this file...its only to practice
+- 🌱 I’m currently learning Electronics and Communication engineering ignore evertyhing in this acc...its only to practice

 <!---
 prathiknk8055/prathiknk8055 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.